Nachikatsuura

 Nachikatsuura (那智勝浦町, Nachikatsuura-chō) is a town located in Higashimuro District, Wakayama Prefecture, Japan.
 As of 1 November 2021, the town had an estimated population of 14,420 in 7,622 households and a population density of 79 persons per km^{2}.
 The total area of the town is 183.31 sqkm.

 Geography

 Nachikatsuura is located near the southern tip of the Kii Peninsula, in the southeastern tip of Wakayama Prefecture.
 It faces the Pacific Ocean to the east and its coastline is a typical ria coast with several good natural harbors.
 In particular, the port of Katsuura is located in a cove protected by the island of Nakanoshima at its entrance, so it is not affected by rough waves from the sea.
 The landscape is mountainous, with numerous hot springs.
 Parts of the city are within the limits of the Yoshino-Kumano National Park and are also within the Kumano area of the UNESCO World Heritage Site "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range."

+The Irokawafujimi Pass located in the town is the farthest place where you can see Mount Fuji which is around 322 km from the summit.